 We would like to hear your feedback and the paper can be downloaded here:

-Please send your abstract by 29 February 2020 to: firstname.lastname@example.org
+We are inviting abstracts in the areas of insurance analytics, machine learning, artificial intelligence, and actuarial science.
+Please send your abstract by 29 February 2020 to: email@example.com

 Your submission should include:

 - Abstract of 10 to 20 lines and not more than 5 references

 - Format: pdf file and either a Word file or LaTeX file

 - If submitting LaTex, please test your submission file, e.g. via https://latexbase.com/